Azure/Mission-Critical-Online/docs/reference-implementation/Bring-your-own-workload.md

 # Bring your own workload

 The Azure Mission-Critical reference implementation follows a mono-repo approach hosting workload, infrastructure and supporting artifacts in a single repository.
-This is mainly done to make the reuse and maintenance as easy as possible.
+This is mainly done to make the reuse and maintenance of the reference implementation as easy as possible.
 In a real-world environment (see [Brownfield considerations](./Brownfield-Considerations.md)) this can be different and the application code is often times separated from the infrastructure.
 In this guide we will describe the most common approaches to get existing workloads into the Azure Mission-Critical deployment.

 - [Application Code](#application-code)
 - [Kubernetes](#kubernetes-deployment)